Five of Wands

 Description and Symbology

-We see 5 characters who seem to be engaged in combat but look closer and you see none of them are fighting each other.
+We see five characters seemingly engaged in combat.
+Look closer, however, and you realize none of them are actually fighting each other.

-Each is really fighting their own battle.
-This could be issues with their emotional state, past feelings, basic ego, or getting personal regarding wants and needs that are no longer possible or not for their asking.
+Each is fighting their own internal battle.
+This could be an issue with their emotional state, past feelings, basic ego, or a fixation on wants and needs that are no longer possible.

 Most arguments are like this.
 A failure to communicate and negotiate, instead losing the filters on your inner thoughts or bringing your inner battles out into the real world.

-Sometimes this is unavoidable as a way to vent steam but there is usually a better way forward that would waste less time, plus there are not many emotional arguments that everyone agrees were necessary after the event!
+Sometimes this is an unavoidable way to vent steam, but there is usually a better, less time-consuming path forward.
+After all, there are very few emotional arguments that all parties agree were truly necessary after the fact.

 Charged emotions